 If you plan on not using your tea for a while, the best place to store it would be in double-lidded, airtight tin canisters or ceramic containers.
 Another very important rule to remember is to always keep tea at cool and dry places.

-In general, black and oolong tea could be kept between 2-3 years under ideal conditions.
+In general, oolong and black tea could be kept between 2-3 years under ideal conditions.
 Tea that is less oxidized has a shorter shelf time.
 Green and white tea could remain fresh for up to 2 years if stored properly.

 Shop for tea storage containers, canisters, and zip pouches.